What is Hirosaki's local dish, "Igamenchi"? Restaurants and recipes [Aomori Prefecture]

 Rainbow Mart's delicatessens "Okazuya Hamada" and "Yaoya GOHAN"

-The "igamenchi" at "Okazuya Hamada" is flat rather than round, and is shaped like it was scooped up with a spoon and dropped directly into oil.
-It has a lot of cabbage and is characterized by a sweet flavor.
+The "iga-menchi" from "Okazuya Hamada" is more flat than round, shaped as if it were scooped with a spoon and dropped directly into the oil.
+It features a generous amount of cabbage and a sweet seasoning.
+The

-"Yaoya GOHAN"'s "igamenchi" contains onions and is slightly spicy.
-It is rounder and darker in color than the "Okazuya Hamada" version, so at first glance it looks like freshly fried ganmodoki.
+"iga-menchi" from "Yaoya GOHAN" contains onions and is slightly spicy.
+It is rounder and darker in color than "Okazuya Hamada's," so at first glance it looks like freshly fried ganmodoki (fried tofu patties).

 Rainbow Mart also has a dining area where you can eat the products you purchase there.
 If you visit Rainbow Mart, why not try comparing the "Igamenchi" from "Okazuya Hamada" and "Yaoya GOHAN"?